AcademySoftwareFoundation/rez/wiki/pages/Ephemeral-Packages.md

 _Introduced in version 2.71.0_

 Ephemeral packages (or simply 'ephemerals') are requests for packages that do not exist.
-Ephemeral package names always begin with `.`.
+Ephemeral package names always begin with a dot (`.`).
 Like all package requests, ephemerals can be requested as part of packages' requires or variants lists, or directly by the user (via `rez-env` for eg).

 Example: